 Even the most experienced cat caretakers can find themselves charged up on adrenalin when having to face a cat in the midst of a fit of aggression.
-But encountering a hissing, growling, screaming, and possibly even scratching and biting cat can strike terror into the hearts of people who don’t know how to handle a feline freakout.
+But encountering a hissing, growling, screaming, and possibly even scratching and biting cat can strike terror into the hearts of people who don’t know how to handle an aggressive cat.

 Cats who are in pain will respond with hisses and swats when sensitive areas are touched.
 My cat, Siouxsie, does this if I accidentally put pressure on her sore hips.
 A hard yank on the tail, for example, can be quite painful.
-If the warning signs are ignored, a scratch and possibly even a bite may follow.
+Ignore the warning signs and a scratch and possibly even a bite may follow.
 This is especially true if the pain is a result of physical abuse such as being kicked or hit.

-A cat that is terrified will respond with body language that’s obvious to an experienced cat caretaker: She will turn sideways and puff up her tail and fur in order to look larger.
-Her ears will flatten backwards, she will hiss and her pupils will be dilated.
+A terrified cat will respond with body language that’s obvious to an experienced cat caretaker: She will turn sideways and puff up her tail and fur in order to look larger.
+Her ears will flatten backwards, she will hiss and her pupils will dilate.
 Attempting to approach a cat in this state is risking an aggressive reaction, not because the cat dislikes you but because she’s in the middle of a panic reaction.